leonmatt/research/software-engineering/design-pattern-examples/structural-dps/adapter/README.md

 The Adapter Pattern is a Structural Design Pattern that conforms interfaces from one system or library to another.

-The general idea is that when we have a system that needs to talk to another system but the way it communicates is not developed.
+The general idea is that when we have a system that needs to talk to another system but the way it communicates is not developed within the existing classes.

 In this example, we have a Target, TargetAdapter, and Client class.
 The Client class needs to talk to the Target class.
 The Client class sends a String to the Target, but the Target only accepts an integer.
 By writing the Target Adapter class and having the Client